 (3) Any period of absence from, or interruption of employment referred to in subsection (2)(c) to (i) inclusive shall not be counted as part of the period of an employee’s employment.

-(4)(i) Where a business has, whether before or after the coming into operation hereof, been transmitted from an employer (herein called “the transmittor”) to another employer (herein called “the transmittee”) and an employee who at the time of such transmission was an employee of the transmittor in that business becomes an employee of the transmittee — the period of the continuous employment which the employee has had with the transmittor (including any such employment with any prior transmittor) shall be deemed to be employment of the employee with the transmittee.
+(4)(i) Where a business has, whether before or after the coming into operation hereof, been transmitted from an employer (herein called the transmittor) to another employer (herein called the transmittee) and an employee who at the time of such transmission was an employee of the transmittor in that business becomes an employee of the transmittee — the period of the continuous employment which the employee has had with the transmittor (including any such employment with any prior transmittor) shall be deemed to be employment of the employee with the transmittee.

-(ii) In this subsection “transmission” includes transfer, conveyance, assignment or succession, whether voluntary or by agreement or by operation of law, and “transmitted” has a corresponding meaning.
+(ii) In this subsection transmission includes transfer, conveyance, assignment or succession, whether voluntary or by agreement or by operation of law, and transmitted has a corresponding meaning.

 [Section 6 amended by No. 97 of 1973 s.
 5; No. 79 of 1995 s.
 48.]